Misunderstood and Mistranslated Words of Jesus

 48 Where ‘Their worm does not die And the fire is not quenched.’
 49 For everyone will be seasoned with fire, every sacrifice will be seasoned with salt.

 Let us remind ourselves that the Lake of Fire is both God’s physical and spiritual cleansing of earth and its unbelieving inhabitants on the Great White Throne Judgement Day.
-God’s age-lasting refining Lake of Fire, during the Great White Throne Judgement Day, will not be quenched until all of sinful fallen humanity and all sinful fallen angels have been refined, purified and reconciled to God.
-We have covered the subject of the Lake of Fire Judgement Age in great detail in Chapters 12 and 13.
+God’s age-lasting refining Lake of Fire, during the Great White Throne Judgement Day, will not be quenched until all sinful fallen humanity and all sinful fallen angels have been refined, purified and reconciled to God.
+We have covered the subject of the Great White Throne Judgement Age in great detail in Chapters 12 and 13.

 ‘Weeping and gnashing of teeth’

-When Jesus walked on earth, He did many mighty works in the towns and cities of Israel, but most of the Jews did not accept Him as the Son of God and did not repent of their unbelief.
-Jesus says that these Jews are accountable for their unbelief, and on the Day of Judgement they will have to undergo a greater level of judgement than Tyre and Sidon, who would have repented if they had witnessed Jesus doing similar mighty works in them.
+When Jesus walked on earth, He did many mighty works in the towns and cities of Israel, but the Jews did not accept Him as the Son of God and did not repent of their unbelief.
+Jesus says that these Jews are accountable for their unbelief, and on the Day of Judgement they will have to undergo a greater level of judgement than Sodom and Gomorrah or Tyre and Sidon.

 What about Judas – would it have been better for him if he had not been born?